TodePond/hest/README.md

+> we are proud to state that this repo is the most open-sourced hest has ever been in the history of mankind

-# TodePond/Hest
+# todepond/hest
-Welcome to the unofficial open source fan repo for Hest.
+welcome to the unofficial open source fan repo for hest.

-### What's Hest?
-It's a concept for a visual programming system created by Ivan Reese.
-But beyond that, we're not really sure.
-That's why we're here!
+## whats hest?
+its a closed-source proprietrory (cant spell it) visual programming language created by ivan reese.

-### What an "open source fan repo"?
+## whats an "unofficial open source repo"?
-It's a place for fans of Hest to gather.
-We share our favourite Hest memes, theories about what's coming next for Hest, and mysterious third things.
-It's like a fansite or fanclub, but inside a repo.

-### Why a fan repo for Hest?
+its a repo that open sources as much as it can from an otherwise closed source project

+## why an unofficial open source repo for hest?
-Ivan Reese refuses to open source Hest (whatever it is), so we have decided to organize an unofficial independent community.
-If he won't make Hest public, we will.
+ivan reese refuses to open source hest, so we have decided to organise an unofficial open source repo. if he won't make hest open source, we will.

+## is this allowed?
+probably, but as hest's license hasnt been open sourced anywhere, we cant know for sure.

-### How can I help?
+## how can i help?
-This repo belongs to you and me — the fans!
-We get to decide what Hest means to us.
-If you know something about Hest, submit a pull request.
-If you make something about Hest, submit a pull request.
-That's our motto!
+if you know have info or resources about hest, submit a pull request. if you make something about hest, submit a pull request.

-> [Something] Hest?
-Pull request!
+> [something] hest? pull request!